Rock it. Science

 slow carbs are linked to fat metabolism, however, low intensity exercise already emphasises fat metabolism (2).

-Example: The slow carb isomaltulose/Palatinose has been shown to increase fat utilisation in low intensity endurance exercise.
+Example: A slow carb isomaltulose/Palatinose has been shown to increase fat utilisation in low intensity endurance exercise.
 Problem: However, it is associated with abdominal cramping, bloating, and reduced performance at the doses necessary for moderate to intense endurance exercise (3).
 Solution: Just use a fast & slow carb mix, varying the amount to match energy needs; it's less likely to cause indigestion (2).

 Our fast carbs are glucose (a simple sugar/monosaccharide) and one of its long-chain forms; maltodextrin.
 There is evidence they can be particularly effective together (4).
 Additionally, combining fast and slow carbs improves oxidation; the processing of carbs for energy production (2):